 Ashley Kolpak, contributing blogger

-Born and raised in Buffalo Grove, Ashley’s been a little here, there and everywhere but is a Chicago girl at heart.
-She currently works at Prime Publishing in Northbrook as an editor for a food website.
-She’s a proud Illini (graduated with Bachelor’s in Media Studies in 2009), a dedicated Francophile, a music lover and a writer always.
+Born and raised in Buffalo Grove, Ashley’s been a little here, there and everywhere, but is a Chicago girl at heart.
+She currently works as a writer and editor for fitness, music, cultural blogs and more.
+She’s a proud Illini (graduated with Bachelor’s in Media Studies in 2009), a dedicated Francophile, a music-lover and a writer always.

 ARTICLES BY THIS AUTHOR